 - How to use more proficiency and less grammar

 Pssst….Have you ever wished the transition to proficiency were easier to do?
-Grab the FREE toolkit here or below to learn the framework for updating your practice to comprehensible input – without all the overwhelm – and prepare for the challenges ahead.
+Grab the FREE toolkit here to learn the framework for updating your practice to comprehensible input – without all the overwhelm – and prepare for the challenges ahead.

 Teachers run away from me for:

 - A gleaming classroom where everything is easy to find (nope, not ever have I achieved this)

 - Planning two weeks ahead of time (I change my lesson plans probably every 5 minutes…the idea fairy is real)